X-Class: Text Classification with Extremely Weak Supervision

 A straightforward way to enrich the class representation is to take a fixed number of words similar to the class name and average them to get a class representation.
 However, it suffers from two issues: (1) setting the same number of keywords for all classes may hurt the minority classes, and (2) a simple average may shift the semantics away from the class name itself.
 As an extreme example, when the 99\% of documents are talking about \textit{sports} and the rest 1\% are about \textit{politics}, it is not reasonable to add as many keywords as \textit{sports} to \textit{politics}---it will diverge the \textit{politics} representation.

-To address these two issues, we propose to iteratively find the next keyword for each class and recalculate the class representation each iteration by a weighted average on all the keywords found.
-We will stop this iterative process when the new representation is not consistent with the previous one.
+To address these two issues, we iteratively find the next keyword for each class and recalculate the class representation by a weighted average on all the keywords found.
+We stop this iterative process when the new representation is not consistent with the previous one.
 In this way, different classes will have a different number of keywords adaptively.
-Specifically, we define a comprehensive representation $\mathbf{x}_c$ for a class $c$ as a weighted average representation based on a ranked list of keywords $\mathcal{K}_c$.
+Specifically, we define a comprehensive representation $\mathbf{x}_l$ for a class $l$ as a weighted average representation based on a ranked list of keywords $\mathcal{K}_l$.
 The top-ranked keywords are expected to have more similar static representations to the class representation.
 Assuming that the similarities follow Zipf's laws distribution~\cite{DBLP:conf/conll/Powers98}, we define the weight of the $i$-th keyword as $1/i$ .
 That is,